 Mergers and Acquisitions

 In July 2014, Staples acquired Vancouver-based PNI Digital Media, whose technology enables retailers to offer on-demand personalized products, including business cards, invitations, and photo books, for about $67 million.
+In October 2013, the company purchased San Mateo-based Runa, a software company that helps online retailers increase sales by personalizing the shopping experience.

 In a move that significantly enlarged its footprint in Europe, Staples acquired Netherlands-based business supply wholesaler Corporate Express NV after a hard-fought deal valued at about $2.7 billion.
 Corporate Express is a major office products wholesaler, with more than half of its sales generated in the US through Corporate Express US.
 The acquisition also established Staples's contract business in Canada.
 The integration of Corporate Express has taken several years, but is nearly complete.
 Staples is still in the process of transitioning all legacy Corporate Express customers to its contract ordering website, StaplesAdvantage.com.